markteekman/accessible-astro-components/README.md

 ## Helping out

-If you find that something isn't working right then I'm also happy to hear it to improve this starter!
+If you find that something isn't working right then I'm always happy to hear it to improve these components!
+You can contribute in many ways and forms.
 Let me know by either:

 1. [Filing an issue](https://github.com/markteekman/accessible-astro-components/issues)
 2. [Submitting a pull request](https://github.com/markteekman/accessible-astro-components/pulls)
 3. [Starting a discussion](https://github.com/markteekman/accessible-astro-components/discussions)
+4. [Buying me a coffee!](https://www.buymeacoffee.com/markteekman) This keeps the servers up and running 😊

 ## Thank you!